morales-felix/Qatar-2022-FIFA-World-Cup-simulation/README.md

 - I did not simulate scorelines.
 Rather, I simply used probabilities to decide whether a team would win, tie, or lose.
 As such, I did not use the goal difference multiplier specified in <https://eloratings.net/about>
 - I'll be happy to talk about the workaround, but I wouldn't take it as gospel.
 There might be ways to do this, but I did not research it.
 Wanted to have fun, not produce an academic-paper-worthy method, nor a sellable product.
 - In the end, results aren't that different from other more publicized methods.
 Brazil is a strong team... always.

+*Not too crazy though...
+As I continue to live on this Earth, I realize that fandom isn't a static thing.

 ### Import libraries